gmg300/responsive-portfolio/INSTRUCTIONS.md

 # Unit 02 CSS and Bootstrap Homework: Responsive Portfolio

+## Questions for TAs
+* Is this technically a responsive layout are the images responsive?
+* It says on 'xs' screens content should take up the whole screen?
+Is it okay the way it is now?
+* What are sub-headers and sub-columns?
+* My footer bg is transparent so it doesn't seem to make sense to make it sticky?

 Responsive design ensures that web applications render well on a variety of devices and window or screen sizes.
 As a developer, you will likely be asked to create a mobile-first application or add responsive design to an existing application.